Gigha

 Gigha has been inhabited continuously since prehistoric times.
 It may have had an important role during the Kingdom of Dalriada and is the ancestral home of Clan MacNeill.
 It fell under the control of the Norse and the Lords of the Isles before becoming incorporated into modern Scotland and saw a variety of conflicts during the medieval period.

-The population of Gigha peaked at over 700 in the eighteenth century, but during the 20th century the island had numerous owners, which caused various problems in developing the island.
-By the beginning of the 21st century the population had fallen to 98.
-However a "community buy-out" in 2002 has transformed the island, which now has a growing population and a variety of new commercial activities to complement farming and tourism.
+The population of Gigha peaked at over 700 in the 18th century, but during the 20th century the island had numerous owners, which caused various problems in developing the island.
+At the beginning of the 21st century the population had fallen to 98, however a "community buy-out" in 2002 has transformed the island, which now has a growing population and a variety of new commercial activities to complement farming and tourism.

 Attractions on the island include Achamore Gardens and the abundant wildlife, especially seabirds.
 There have been numerous shipwrecks on the surrounding rocks and skerries.